triton-inference-server/client/src/c++/perf_analyzer/genai-perf/README.md

 using the `--prompt-source` CLI option.

 When the dataset is synthetic you can specify the following options:
-* `--num-prompts`: The number of unique prompts to generate
+* `--num-prompts`: The number of unique prompts to generate.
 * `--synthetic-tokens-mean`: The mean number of tokens of synthetic input data.
 * `--synthetic-tokens-stddev`: The standard deviation number of tokens of synthetic input data.
-* `--synthetic-requested-output-tokens`: The number of output tokens to ask the model to return in the response
+* `--synthetic-requested-output-tokens`: The number of output tokens to ask the model to return in the response.
 * `--random-seed`: The seed used to generate random values.

 When the dataset is coming from HuggingFace you can specify the following
 options:
-* `--num-prompts`: The number of unique prompts to generate
+* `--num-prompts`: The number of unique prompts to generate.
 * `--dataset`: HuggingFace dataset to use for benchmarking.

 # Metrics